serivesmejia/EOCV-Sim/README.md

 3) **Download the jar file, named `EOCV-Sim-X.X.X-all`, available at the bottom on the "assets" section**

 4) **Choose and install an IDE/text editor**<br/><br/>
-      The recommended is VS Code, with the Java Extension Pack.
-The sim provides direct support for it, including an option for opening it in the current workspace, or even creating "VS Code Workspaces" from a template, although they can also be opened in IntelliJ IDEA since it's just a normal Gradle project.
+      The recommended text editor is VS Code, with the Java Extension Pack.
+EOCV-Sim provides direct support for it, for creating a "VS Code Workspace" from a template, although it can also be imported into IntelliJ IDEA since it's just a normal Gradle project.

+      This installation method provides the benefit of "runtime compiling", which means that the user pipelines are compiled and loaded on the fly and therefore the changes made in code can be reflected immediately, as opposed to the [old IntelliJ IDEA method](#altenative-installation-method-intellij-idea) in which the simulator had to be closed, compiled and then opened again to apply the smallest change made in a pipeline.
+Plus, VS Code is a lightweight editor which provides Java syntax highlighting and IntelliSense with the Java Extension Pack, making development of pipelines easy with tools like code completion.

      You can download and install VS Code from the [Visual Studio page](https://code.visualstudio.com/).
 The [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) can be installed from the [VS Code extension marketplace](https://code.visualstudio.com/docs/introvideos/extend).

      Here's a [tutorial video](https://www.youtube.com/watch?v=KwnavHTOBiA) explaining how to download and install VS Code & the Java Extension Pack

 5) **Running EOCV-Sim**<br/><br/>
-     For running the sim, simply double click the jar file downloaded from the releases page.
-It can also be executed from the command line:
+     For running the sim, simply double click the jar file downloaded from the releases page, or it can also be executed from the command line:
      ```python
      java -jar "EOCV-Sim-X.X.X-all.jar"
      ```

-     When running on Linux (distros such as Ubuntu, Linux Mint, etc) or Unix-like restrictive operating systems, it might prohibit you to run it by double clicking the file.
-This can be fixed by giving execute permissions to the file with the following command
+     When running on Linux (distros such as Ubuntu, Linux Mint, etc) or Unix-like secure operating systems, it might prohibit you to run it by double clicking the file from a file explorer.
+This can be fixed by giving execute permissions to the jar file with the following command
      ```bash
      chmod +x EOCV-Sim-X.X.X-all.jar
      ```

 **Now the sim should be running without any issues!
-If you find any problem feel free to open an issue, and check the [usage explanation](https://github.com/serivesmejia/EOCV-Sim/blob/master/USAGE.md) for more details about how to use the simulator.**
+If you find any problem feel free to open an issue, and check the [usage explanation](https://github.com/serivesmejia/EOCV-Sim/blob/master/USAGE.md) for more details about how to use the simulator (and VS Code).**

 ## Altenative installation method (IntelliJ IDEA)